 The first step on your academic journey into the Fourth Form at Taylors' starts here.
-The Fourth Form Curriculum is an interesting one.
-You are taught a number of subjects as part of your studies.
+The Fourth Form Curriculum is an interesting one; you are taught a whole range of subjects as part of your studies.
 Alongside those subjects which are compulsory, we have a number of subjects which are optional for you to choose between.
 The following table illustrates the makeup of the Fourth Form Curriculum:

 Compulsory Subjects Optional Subjects

 English French

 Maths German

 Biology Spanish

 Chemistry Latin & Greek

 Physics Latin

-Computer Science Music
+Computer Science Classical Civilisation

-Geography Drama
+Geography Music

-History Sports Science
+History Drama

-Religious Studies
+Religious Studies Sports Science

 Art & Design

 Design & Technology

+Physical Education

+PSHE